tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 Zero-trust architecture is a framework that requires all users, regardless of whether they are in or outside the organization's network, to be authenticated and authorized before being granted access to applications and data.

-Businesses that adopted a zero-trust model to security spent an average of $4.15 million on data breaches.
+Businesses that adopted a zero-trust model for security spent an average of $4.15 million on data breaches.
 In contrast, those without this model spent an additional $1.76 million, bringing their average cost to $5.10 million.
 ### #9.
 XDR Technology Reduced the Data Breach Lifecycle to 29 Days
 Nearly half of the organizations surveyed (around 44 percent), had implemented [Extended Detection and Response (XDR)](https://www.cisco.com/c/en/us/products/security/what-is-xdr.html) technologies.

 The adoption of XDR has provided significant advantages to these organizations in terms of response times.
-On average, companies who implemented XDR technologies were able to shorten the life cycle of a data breach by a month compared to those without XDR.
+On average, companies that implemented XDR technologies were able to shorten the life cycle of a data breach by a month compared to those without XDR.

 Particularly, organizations took 275 days to identify and contain a breach with XDR deployed, while for the rest of the organizations it took 304 days on average, representing a 10 percent difference in response times.
 ### #10.
 Supply Chain Attacks Took 26 Days Longer to Identify